ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

 #### Answer:
 We can consider of 2 optional solutions:
 1. Analytical Solution
-2. An iterative numerical solution - Gradient Decent
+2. An iterative numerical solution - Gradient Descent

 #### Analytical Solution
 The analytical solution is straightforward solution: It is required to solve n+1 linear equations for n+1 unknown parameters.